Breast Cancer

 Testing for estrogen, progesterone and testosterone may help to properly evaluate breast and ovarian cancer risk.
 Some estrogens, as well as testosterone, may aggravate the risk whereas progesterone has a protective effect.

-There are additional estrogenic tests that can be done to evaluate breast cancer risk.
-There is considerable and increasing research concerning the 2/16-alpha hydroxyestrone ratio.
+There are additional estrogenic tests that can be done to evaluate breast cancer risk, with considerable and increasing research concerning the 2/16-alpha hydroxyestrone ratio.
 A very recent human study states: "2-hydroxyestrone levels and 2/16-alpha hydroxyestrone ratios were significantly lower, while 16-alpha hydroxyestrone levels were higher in breast cancer patients."
 The 2/16-alpha hydroxyestrone ratio appears to be a very significant predictive factor of breast cancer.
 Many laboratories are offering these tests now.

 Of 5,000 women followed in one study, 27 developed cancer.
 Most of the 27 had abnormally low levels of DHEA.